2019 kept me busy. Between my dayjob, my own projects, and helping friends and family with their projects, I was, as always, completely overbooked.

 I didn’t do as much as I’d hoped.

 Some of that was external.
 People who are reading your work out of the kindness of their hearts and working around their own schedules aren’t necessarily going to adhere to your schedule.
-My paying job got very busy for the second half of the year, really ramping up in the 4th quarter.
+My paying job got very busy for the summer, plus personal travel.

 Some of the issues were the consequences of decisions.

 - I’m still running 2 Facebook PitchWars support groups and administering another SFF writer’s group.
+Plus, stepping up as part of the #authorTube community.
 That takes time, energy, and spoons.

 - I decided to do my best to keep up with at least 5 different types of social media.